Museum Compass of Tampere Region

 Museum Compass is a shared museum portal of the museums of Tampere Region from which you can find museums and their basic information in an easy and fun way.
 You can search for the museums by using themes, towns or key words.
 Every museum has its own information page where the museum is introduced with a short text and photographs.
 In addition, the page offers information on contact details, opening hours, entrance fees and accessibility.
 Using the map provided in the information page you can effortlessly find your way to the museum of your choice.

 Museum Compass was opened in November 2010.
 It is part of a two-year Museums Online – project of the Pirkanmaa Provincial Museum, enabled by the development grant provided by the Council of Tampere Region.
 Pirkanmaa Provincial Museum is in charge of the design of the portal and regular updates.
+Museums are closed during the coronavirus pandemic.
+Please, check the opening after epidemic from the museums home-pages.

 Contents of More information page: